Jfortin1/RAVEL/README.md

 The object `seg` is an image that contains the segmentation labels `0,1,2` and `3` referring to Background, CSF, GM and WM voxels respectively.

-- Add image of the template
-- Add image of the segmentation

 #### Registration to template